SlavaYus/photo_recovery/README.md

 # photo_recovery
-photo recovery with method of Fast Furier Transform
+Photo recovery with method of Fast Furier Transform